flameskyofficial/FlameSky/README.md

 # Why is SharpBrowser considered a 'FlameSky Contributor'?

-Sharpbrowontributor'?ser, is considered a contributor, because this software was a fork of their software until FlameSky ended its relationship as a fork of SharpBrowser.
+Sharpbrowser, is considered a contributor, because this software was a fork of their software until FlameSky ended its relationship as a fork of SharpBrowser.

+# Some talents we need
+1) People who can work with XML and C# simultaneously
+2) People who know how to work with databases.

 # How must I as a developer, look at this project?